 CCM will travel to Jamaica to work with Mustard Seed for the first time.
 Participants will get to experience an authentic Jamaica; beyond the beaches and tourism, there lies large communities in need.
 Mustard Seed Communities cares for children who are disabled, forgotten, abandoned, and marginalized.
 Their children reflect the image and likeness of God just as you do.
 So when you look into a child's face or feel the gentle touch of a child's hand, know that God is also touching you and looking at you through their eyes.
 They in turn are seeing you for who you really are and God's presence in you.
 We will have the opportunity to interact with and help take care of the children.
 We will also participate in manual work projects in the community.
 Students will also receive a day off to enjoy the life and culture of Jamaica.

 The trip will have a cost of $1,250 per student, which covers all airfare, travel, lodging, and meals.
-Click here to apply for the trip.
+Registration closed.

 Where: Johns Island, SC (Charleston)